bsdrks/graaf/README.md

 The Floyd-Warshall algorithm finds the distance between each pair of vertices in an arc-weighted digraph.

 - [`floyd_warshall::distances`] finds the shortest distances.

+### Johnson's Circuit-Finding Algorithm

+Johnson's circuit-finding algorithm finds all circuits in a digraph.

+- [`Johnson75::find_circuits`] finds all circuits.

 ### Predecessor Tree